gitorko/gitorko.github.io/content/post/grokking-the-system-design-interview/index.md

 * If there is a new brand that wants to join, just create the tokens and seed a queue and add it to the group.
 The next round-robin should pick it up.

 {{% notice tip "Tip" %}}
-Instead of incrementing/decrementing a counter, check if its possible to create tokens ahead of time.
-With a bunch of tokens in a queue/bucket its easier to scale than trying to update a single counter in atomic fashion.
+Instead of incrementing/decrementing a counter, check if it's possible to create tokens ahead of time.
+With a bunch of tokens in a queue/bucket it's easier to scale than trying to update a single counter in atomic fashion.
 {{% /notice %}}

 ### Design a Build Management service